-Kellogg’s marketing strategy focuses on ensuring the brand’s market leadership in the snack bars and bite segment for more sales growth and market share.
-The company from the USA sell savory snacks through brands like Rice Krispies, Corn Pops and Nutri-Grain etc.
+Kellogg’s marketing strategy ensures the brand’s market leadership in the snack bars and bite segment for more sales growth and market share.
+The company from the USA sells savory snacks through brands like Rice Krispies, Corn Pops, Nutri-Grain, etc.

 - KELLOGG’S APPLE JACKS JUMBO BOX

 - PURE ORGANIC STRAWBERRY AND BANANA LAYERED FRUIT BAR

 Kellogg’s marketing strategy and mix elements ensure the brand’s market leadership in the delicious and versatile frozen breakfast segment.
 Important brands like Eggo and Kashi deal with the frozen breakfast segment, ensuring more sales growth and market share in developed and emerging markets.

 The product mix of Kellogg’s in 2023 is as follows (Source)

 - Cereals: This is Kellogg’s flagship product category.
 It includes famous brands like Corn Flakes, Frosted Flakes, Rice Krispies, Special K, and Froot Loops.